patchandpray/serverless-msg-api/README.md

 If building using docker:
 * docker

-!!
-Please note that setup\_environment.py is currently NOT idempotent, it is a one off atomic operation for setting up the environment.
+**Please note that `setup_environment.py` is currently NOT idempotent, it is a one off atomic operation for setting up the environment.**

 ### Using Docker